eddylxf23/CCMCKP/README.md

 Our novel algorithm can serve as a new baseline, and the code and benchmark sets will be open-sourced to further promote research on DDCCMCKP.

 ## Support
-Due to space limitations, we have put the supporting materials and complete experimental results in the support.pdf for further understanding of our work.
+Due to space limitations, we have put the supporting materials and complete experimental results in the /support.pdf for further understanding of our work.